-A new solution designed for Volvo Auto Italia by Synthesis Design + Architecture, Buro Happold and Fabric Images aims to let the car charge wherever it happens to find a parking spot in the sun.
-Called "Pure Tension", it's a portable pavilion that unfolds in a series of organic, parabolic curves embedded with photovoltaic panels for harvesting solar energy.
+A new solution designed for Volvo Auto Italia by Synthesis Design + Architecture, Buro Happold, and Fabric Images aims to let the car charge wherever it happens to find a parking spot in the sun.
+Called "Pure Tension," it's a portable pavilion that unfolds in a series of organic, parabolic curves embedded with photovoltaic panels for harvesting solar energy.

 A cable connects the pavilion to the car's battery for charging, and it takes a day to fully charge the V60's battery.
 All you'd have to worry about is finding somewhere to park.